On-demand buses set to take public transport by storm.

 An on-demand bus network could unlock significant benefits for passengers, operators, and society as a whole.

-Liftango is a corporate rideshare and demand-responsive technology company that believes the future liveability of our cities and regional centers will be determined by the actions organizations take today.
-By providing innovative technology to solve parking and congestion problems Liftango can help minimize staff commuter costs and deliver a sustainable approach to reducing emissions.
-We provide organizations including Qantas, University of Newcastle, Central Coast Local Health District and NIB Insurance unique solutions to reduce the environmental and social impacts of the congestion caused by single occupancy vehicles.
+Liftango is a corporate rideshare and demand-responsive technology company that believes the future liveability of our cities and regional centers will be determined by the actions organisations take today.
+By providing innovative technology to solve parking and congestion problems Liftango can help minimise staff commuter costs and deliver a sustainable approach to reducing emissions.
+We provide organisations including Qantas, University of Newcastle, Central Coast Local Health District and NIB Insurance unique solutions to reduce the environmental and social impacts of the congestion caused by single occupancy vehicles.

-To find out more about specific project contexts in which the Liftango On-Demand bus technology is yielding benefits to passengers, operators and public transport authorities, please reach out to arrange a tech demo on our website.
+To find out more about specific project contexts in which the Liftango On-Demand bus technology is yielding benefits to passengers, operators and public transport authorities, please visit our What is On-Demand page.